WICG/aom/reference-delegate-explainer.md

 * "Forwards References" - `shadowrootforwardsreferences="id"` - borrowing from ["forwardRef" in React](https://react.dev/reference/react/forwardRef).

 Ultimately, the name "reference target" is the most concise and consistent, and conveys the intent of the feature.
 However, community feedback is welcome on the name.

-### Omit the "catch-all" `referenceTarget` attribute

-It is technically possible to require all attributes to be individually targeted via `referenceTargetMap`, rather than also allowing `referenceTarget` as a "catch-all" for every attribute.

-#### Pros

-* The main argument to omit `referenceTarget` is that the semantics could change if more targeted attributes are added in the future.
-This could break existing websites by changing the target of an attribute, if it is added to `referenceTarget` support in the future.
-* It makes it more difficult for browser vendors to incrementally implement reference target, since adding support for additional attributes is a breaking change.

-#### Cons

-* The Reference Target feature is intended to support all attributes that use ID references.
-Thus, the only time a new attribute will be supported by Reference Target is when it is a completely new attribute in the HTML spec.
-There is no backwards compatibility concern, since no websites will be using the new attribute before is is supported.
-* It is beneficial that this feature automatically supports future attributes added to the HTML spec.
-It will not require any developer work to update to support new features.
-* Including an easy-to-use catch-all attribute supports the HTML design principle of [Priority of Constituencies](https://www.w3.org/TR/html-design-principles/#priority-of-constituencies).
-It priorities users of the feature, over browser implementors and theoretical concerns.

 ### Add `referenceTargetElement` attribute that targets an element object